DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 Some programs have rather unstable commandline parameters, please adjust accordingly (if possible, use `--help` instead of the manpage to find out).
-You can find the long version (if applicable) as comment above every command,
+You can find the long versions (if applicable) as comments above every command.

+Some modern Linux systems have SELinux enabled.
+Run `getenforce` to find out if SELinux is enforcing, permissive, or disabled.
+If the state is enforcing, we need to get selinux information when applicable.
+Most tools provide a switch `-Z` for that.
+Such commands are marked with a special comment like `# SELinux: add "-Z"`.

 ### Network state